Custom Database Connection Security Best Practices

 Protecting legacy identity storage from general access is a recommended best practice.
 Exposing a (legacy identity) database directly to the internet, for example, can be extremely problematic: database interfaces for SQL and the like are extremely open in terms of functionality, which violates the principle of least privilege when it comes to security.

-The alternative is to create a simple (custom) API—protected via use of an Access Token—that each action script can call.
+The alternative is to create a simple (custom) API—protected via use of an access token—that each action script can call.
 This would act as the interface to the legacy identity store.
-Client credentials grant flow can then be used to obtain an Access Token from within a script, and this can be subsequently cached for re-use within the
+Client credentials grant flow can then be used to obtain an access token from within a script, and this can be subsequently cached for re-use within the

 global object to improve performance.
 The API can then provide a discrete number of protected endpoints that perform only the legacy (identity) management functionality required (e.g., read user, change password).

 By default, Auth0 will give you a token for any API if you authenticate successfully and include the appropriate audience.
-Restricting access to the legacy identity store API by restricting access token allocation via use of a Rule will prevent unauthorized usage and will mitigate a number of attack vector scenarios, such as where redirect to
+Restricting access to the legacy identity store API by restricting access token allocation via the use of a rule will prevent unauthorized usage and will mitigate a number of attack vector scenarios, such as where redirect to

 /authorize is intercepted and the audience to the API is added.

-Whitelist access to legacy identity storage
+Access to legacy identity storage